Letter to Parents

 The health and safety of our students is paramount in every field school we establish.
 All of our locations have been personally visited and evaluated by Institute for Field Research staff.
 For international field schools, students are fully insured against illness and safety-related emergencies.
 For more information on how to proactively address the health and safety of your child, click here.

 We strive to keep the costs of our field schools as low as possible.
-Each participant will be awarded 8 semester credit units (equivalent to 12 quarter units) from our partner university – UCLA Extension.
+Each participant will be awarded 12 quarter credit units (equivalent to 8 semester units) from our partner university – UCLA Extension.
 Transcripts are available through the UCLA UnEX portal.
 Grades will be posted and transcript available usually within six weeks after the end of each field school.
 All IFR field schools are listed as ‘XL’ classes and thus are transferable courses, depending on the student major, standing, GPA etc. To learn more about ‘XL’ designation, click here.
 These credits are transferable to most universities around the world, although how many and how they are counted are dependent on your student personal standing – their major, GPA, academic standing etc. It is always smart to encourage your student to check with their academic adviser (at home university) how the field school credit units will be counted in her/his record.

 The Institute for Field Research programs are a cost-effective way for your child to finish his or her degree.
-To assist with financing, the Institute for Field Research offers its own scholarships, as well as links to other organizations that provide funding for students to attend field schools.
+To assist with financing, the Institute for Field Research offers its own multiple scholarships, as well as links to other organizations that provide funding for students to attend field schools.
 The Institute for Field Research also works closely with students to support eligibility and funding through Financial Aid awards.
 For more information about scholarships, click here.
 For more information on financing your child’s field school experience, click here.